Parzival: Women in Parzival

 The place of women in medieval German literature was in general an exalted one, and Wolfram as an author reflects this by making womanhood an ideal for his characters.
 Characters such as Herzeloyde, Sigune and Condwiramurs are not only intimately involved in Parzival's search, but also closely related to the Grail itself.

 The character of Herzeloyde, Parzival's mother, is a virtuous woman.
 With a selfless devotion and the humility that is another vital attribute to the Grail King and as a descendant of the Grail family, she makes both the conscious and unconscious choice to guide Parzival on the quest to take his fated place as next in the lineage.
 Her advice is interpreted in the context of his finding both love and God as guidance towards better being prepared to take on the Grail.

 The womanly kinship of Sigune is the next guide that Parzival encounters.
 Her appearance (at three times in the tale) is essential and occurs on each occasion at a significant stage in his progress, at a point when he is in urgent need of some kind of guidance.
 Her first contribution is to give Parzival his identity, an essential detail that his mother was not able to impart.
 She directs him to Arthur's Court, and in doing so starts him off on the quest.
 In their second meeting, she scolds him for failing to understand the nature of his quest and goal, ultimately pushing him to the atonement needed to fully grasp his duty as Grail King.
 Thirdly, the last meeting of Parzival and Sigune is one of quiet recognition, her life a prayer in itself that anticipates the same state for Parzival.

 The last woman for Parzival is his wife, Condwiramurs.
 Her role lies in the "love of a devoted wife".
 She is interesting in that her vitality lies in what she is, rather than her specific guidance to Parzival.
 When Parzival must recognize his inability to possess her, he leaves her and does not return.
 Her symbolic significance allows her character to be a guide in terms of the readiness of Parzival.
 Ultimately, both the Grail and Condwiramurs combine to form Parzival's goal.
 She spurs him on his quest, and like the Grail itself, is an inspiration and reward.
 In the end, her guidance is best represented by her name on the Grail as well as Parzival's.

-Influences & popular culture

-Wolfram followed Parzival with the fragmentary romance Titurel, which serves as a prologue.
-This poem was continued by a later poet known as Albrecht.
-Wolfram's story of Loherangrin was expanded into two full romances, Lohengrin and Lorengel, and later German writers often referenced Parzival in their works.